tasuki/side-by-side/README.md

 If you have the grunt dev server running, point your browser at http://0.0.0.0:8000/tests.html.
 Otherwise, run tests with `npm test`.

+### Package/release

+To package, run `node_moduler/.bin/grunt min`, the result will be in the `build-min` directory.
+Copy that to https://github.com/tasuki/sbs

 ## Source & License

 https://github.com/tasuki/side-by-side